dsc-courses/dsc209r-2025-fa/projects/project3.md

 # Project 3: Interactive Visualization

 For this assignment, you will explore the issues involved in implementing interactive visualizations.
-You will build a visualization that enables interactive exploration of a health dataset and deploy it on the web.
+You will build a visualization that enables interactive exploration of a dataset and deploy it on the web.

 One goal of this assignment is to gain familiarity with implementing interaction techniques for visualizations.
 For example, the [zipdecode][link] and [NameGrapher][link1] applications apply the interactive technique of dynamic queries – as explored in the earlier [HomeFinder][link2] application – to the problem of uncovering patterns in zip codes and baby names.